 Crepe myrtles are among the world’s best flowering trees.

 They are native to eastern Asia and are hardy in most parts of Australia.
-Don looked at an exciting new range of crepe myrtle hybrids which reach different heights and spreads, and so reduce the need for pruning.
+Don looked at an exciting new range of crepe myrtle hybrids that reach different heights and spreads, and so reduce the need for pruning.
 They are also resistant to powdery mildew, a fungal disease that is difficult to control with fungicides.

 See this wonderful website from Don Burke: Crepe Myrtle